Tuesday, May 3, 2011

 With Ana Santos

 It was a great day doing the Project Headshot ACT shoot.
-Ana Santos, a long-time ally and editorial director of Sex and Sensibilities.com, was there as well (see pic above) and it was during that day that we agreed for her to visit the STRAP ladies for an HIV and AIDS 101 session.
+Ana Santos, a long-time ally and editorial director of Sex and Sensibilities.com, was there as well (see pic above).

 I would like to thank Niccolo and Jethro for inviting me to be part of the Headshot Clinic this year.
 For updates on the clinic, visit their blog here.
 The best part about ACT was the fact that I was the only transwoman there.
 Hopefully for the next installment, we will see more head shots of transpeople.
 That is definitely something to look forward to.